4e6/mpv-reload/README.md

 When an online video is stuck during buffering or got slow CDN source, restarting often helps.
-This script provides automatic reloading of videos that didn't have buffering progress for some time, keeping the current time position.
+This script provides automatic reloading of videos that didn't have buffering progress for some time, keeping the current time position while preserving entries in the playlist.
 It also adds `Ctrl+r` keybinding to reload video manually.

 ## Install